By Riley Woods (Updated 8/23/2019)

 Near the Board/Front of Classroom

 Rules poster: Display the classroom rules prominently in the front of the room.
 You’ll want to refer to them often in the first couple of weeks of school and as needed throughout the year.
 You can get a rules poster, which is part of our free printables package.
-The rules poster features characters from Zoo U, the online social and emotional skills game.
-Seeing the characters around your classroom will remind students to use the skills they’ve been learning.
+The rules poster features characters from our online, social skills game, Zoo U. Seeing the characters around your classroom will remind students to use the skills they’ve been learning.

 Daily schedule: Write out the most common components of your daily schedule on sentence strips (e.g., math, science, art, PE) and use a pocket chart to display them.
 You can easily rearrange and swap out the sentence strips.
 Students will know exactly what is happening each day – what special they’re going to, what time recess is, etc. – and you will save yourself from answering a million questions about the schedule.